 The academy believes that every individual should be prepared for the opportunities, responsibilities and experiences of adult life, and that this preparation should be an important and distinctive element of the curriculum.

 The academy will ensure that each student’s curriculum is broad and balanced to meet career aspirations as they develop, and that there will be equality of access to all teaching and learning strategies irrespective of gender, race, creed and ability.
-This will be achieved through consultation with the governors, teachers, students, parents/ carers, and the statutory independent and impartial careers advice commissioned by the academy
+This will be achieved through consultation with the Academy Council, teachers, students, parents/ carers, and the statutory independent and impartial careers advice commissioned by the academy

 Work Related Learning and Preparation for the World of Work